mashrief/number-guess-game/README.md

 ### Live Preview: http://numberguessbynabil.hstn.me/

 ### Summary:
-This is a simple brainstorming online puzzle game where player has to guess a hidden number
+This is a simple brainstorming online puzzle game where player has to guess a hidden number.

 ### Game Rules:
   * A hidden number is to be guessed.